iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 #### Dismount Judges for Group
 At Unicon, at least four judges are required to count dismounts.
 Smaller events should have at least two dismount judges.

+#### Minimum Number of Judges at Smaller Events
+Smaller events now only need a minimum of three judges each for Technical and Performance for all categories.
+Five is still required for Unicon and continental championships.

 ## 8 Freestyle: Standard Skill
 No substantial rule changes were made.